Adil-Shahzad17/QuillQuest/README.md

 - Create your feature branch `git checkout -b feature/AmazingFeature`
 - Commit your changes `git commit -m "Add some AmazingFeature"`
 - Push to the branch `git push origin feature/AmazingFeature`
-- Open a Pull Request
+- Open a Pull Request.

 Please adhere to the **code of conduct**.